 Priscilla Edwards: Hoarder, stitcher and sculptor extraordinaire

 A self-described artist, author, educator, stitcher, sculptor, collector, hoarder, embroiderer and talker, Priscilla Edwards takes embroidery to another dimension.
 Primarily working in 3D, her wire sculptures are imaginative, quirky – and sometimes unsettling.
-A lifelong passion for sustainability feeds her inspiration, which comes from her stash of vintage materials and ephemera, as well as film and literature.
-She also brings a contemporary response to collections in museums and archives.

 Using a variety of mixed media techniques and found items, paper and fabric, Priscilla adds texture, colour, and machine and hand stitch to create works that explore themes of memory, identity and nostalgia.
 Creating is her way of making sense of the world – exploring her emotional connections to her experience even if, at times, that can be challenging.